 For the 10 highly nonconvex problems we imposed a maximum of 10000 total function evaluations.
 The performance profiles are shown in Figures 6-8.
 Since NOMADm is not designed for global optimization we ran it 10 times for different randomly generated initial guesses, a procedure we only applied for these test problems.
-Note that NOMADm does not appear in Figure 8 since it fails for at least one run for all problems (and therefore the worst performace is always a failure).
+Note that NOMADm does not appear in Figure 8 since it fails for at least one run for all problems (and therefore the worst performance is always a failure).
+The NOMADm failures occur when no feasible starting point is provided.
+In that case, NOMADm attempts to compute a feasible point by solving an LP problem using the MATLAB linprog function; however, this is not always successful at generating a feasible point.